 One of the most popular methods for cleansing tarot cards is with incense.

 Many religious traditions burn incense in purification rituals.
-In the West, the more popular incenses used for cleansing are white sage, sweet grass or palo santo.
+In the West, the more popular incenses used for cleansing are white sage, sweet grass, or palo santo —all sacred herbs from the indigenous traditions of the Americas.
+Old World herbs such as common garden sage and rosemary can be used as well.
 Palo santo is my favorite with its woodsy and bright scent.

 You can also use stick, cone, or loose incense.
 Choose an incense that has blessing or cleansing properties associated with it.